-The Acropolis in Athens
+1. The Acropolis in Athens

 At the top of the Acropolis, are the most well known ancient Greek buildings of the Parthenon and the Erectheion.
-The entire complex is a designated UNESCO World Heritage Site, and is a must-see for visitors spending time in Athens.
+These structures and major landmarks have somehow survived the passing of time, and it's a fascinating place to walk around.

 Find out more: Acropolis Guided Tours

-Other ancient sites in Athens
+2. Other ancient sites in Athens

-Visitors spending a couple of days in Athens might also like to visit the ancient Agora, Temple of Zeus, and perhaps take a half day trip out to see the Temple of Poseidon at Sounion.
+Visitors spending a couple of days in Athens might also like to visit the ancient Agora, Temple of Olympian Zeus, and perhaps take a half day trip out to see the Temple of Poseidon at Sounion.

-Visitors can walk among the temples and ruins which include a theatre, stadium, and temple dedicated to Apollo.
-The museum is also one of the best in Greece, and does an excellent job of interpreting the site.
+Visitors can walk among the temples and ruins which include a theatre, stadium, and temple dedicated to the God Apollo.
+The archaeological museum at Delphi is also one of the best in Greece, and does an excellent job of interpreting the site.